tlswg/tls13-spec/draft-ietf-tls-tls13.md

 A digitally-signed element is encoded as a struct DigitallySigned:

        struct {
-          SignatureAndHashAlgorithm algorithm;
+          SignatureAlgorithm algorithm;
           opaque signature<0..2^16-1>;
        } DigitallySigned;

 The algorithm field specifies the algorithm used (see {{signature-algorithms}}
 for the definition of this field).
-Note that the algorithm field was introduced in TLS 1.2, and is not in earlier versions.
 The signature is a digital signature using those algorithms over the contents of the element.
 The contents themselves do not appear on the wire but are simply calculated.
 The length of the signature is specified by the signing algorithm and key.